The Habit that Will Make You a Freelance Success

 We’re all creatures of habit, and the habits we already have are wired in our brains.

 Also, we’re wired to do things that give us an immediate reward.
-And in a recession, we worry a lot and really want to see results fast.
 But seeing results from the marketing habit takes time.

 With the right habit-building strategies, you can build a marketing habit that sticks.
-You can build a marketing habit that will help you thrive in a recession.
+You can build a marketing habit that will help you succeed.

 Why It’s Really Hard to Build the Marketing Habit